 I thought it would be fun to talk about the Disney College Program.
 If you found this blog post that means that you are interested or curious about the Disney college program.

 I was chosen for the Disney college program for fall 2020 as an Attractions cast member.
 A little back story, I applied to the DCP 3 times and got accepted each time but unfortunately was not able to go until now!

-I am so excited about this magical journey that I am going to be a part of and taking you with me.
+I am so excited about this magical journey.
 I was a nervous wreck each time I applied, and I wanted to share my advice on how to get accepted on your first try.

 Disney College Program